arachne-threat-intel/thread/SUPPORT.md

 The [Arachne Digital Website](https://arachne.digital/thread) has further information about the usage of Thread.

 After reviewing these resources, are you still looking for support?
-Please email contact[at]arachne[dot]digital to get added to the Arachne Digital Slack, where you can communicate directly with the Thread community.
+Please email contact[at]arachne[dot]digital to get added to the Arachne Digital Slack, where you can communicate directly with the Arachne Digital community.